Fredrik Elfving: Legacy

 Elfving was one of the first researchers in plant physiology in the Nordic countries.
 In the 1880s, Elfving published a number of plant physiological studies, helping to raise the profile of plant physiology as a science to counterbalance the emphasis placed on taxonomy and morphology prevalent since the influential publications of Carl Linnaeus.
 Of the native plants, Elfving specifically studied certain algae (in particular, the family Desmidiaceae) as well as crops.
 In all, during his career, he published about 50 original studies.

 Elfving was a keen historian, and wrote numerous biographical articles, the first of which dealt with Linnaeus.
 In addition, he wrote about the history of science of Finland and the university.
-He made centenary accounts of Finland's two oldest scientific societies, the Societas pro Fauna et Flora Fennica and Societas Scientarum Fennica.
+He made centenary accounts of Finland's two oldest scientific societies, the Societas pro Fauna et Flora Fennica and Societas Scientiarum Fennica.
 Elfving was noted for his "highly developed historical sense" and his "skill in the production of vivid and sharply-etched portraits of personalities."

 Elfving developed methods for teaching university botany and introduced, among other things, laboratory courses.
 He introduced microscope training as applied to vascular plant anatomy in 1880, the year before his appointment as docent.
 A decade later, this course was made compulsory for all botany students.
 This first laboratory course was later followed by a microscope course in cryptogam systematics, class work in experimental plant physiology, and courses in organography and seed plant taxonomy.
 Sometimes, more specialized courses were arranged for students especially interested in botany.
 Topics included the examination of microscopic algae and the cultivation of bacteria.
 Contemporaries praised his lecturing skills.
 Elfving had developed a reputation as a "very colorful and strong personality" and an "excessively demanding teacher".
 Botany was still a compulsory minor for medical students in the early 20th century, which made the medical faculty upset by the fact that Elfving was allegedly severely hindering the studies of medical students, even though botany was not particularly relevant to medicine itself.
 His son Gustav, who had his own academic career at the University of Helsinki, would later recall meeting people who, upon hearing his last name, "immediately recalled the feared oral examination given by his father some decades ago, which they had flunked several times!"